prettier/plugin-pug/docs/guide/pug-specific-options.md

 ### Description

-Define where classes will be placed
+Define where classes will be placed.

 ### Options